Starting secondary school: what to expect for children with disability or chronic conditions

 Student support groups for children with disability starting secondary school

-It’s a good idea to ask your child’s primary school to convene an SSG meeting with secondary school staff before your child is due to start secondary school.
+It’s a good idea to ask your child’s primary school to convene an SSG meeting with the secondary school support teacher or other staff before your child is due to start secondary school.

-This will enable the school to plan for things like staff training, medication storage, medical emergencies, movements between classes, absences from school, the Year 7 school camp and so on.
+This will enable the secondary school to plan for things like staff training, medicine storage, medical emergencies, movements between classes, absences from school, the Year 7 school camp and so on.

 It’s also a chance for you to find out how you and school staff will work together once your child starts secondary school.
 For example, at secondary school, your child will probably work with many teachers.
 You can ask how all these teachers will know about and contribute to your child’s individual learning plan and care needs.